NotSoupCarry/NotSoupCarry/README.md

   <p align="center">
     &emsp; <br/><br/>
-    &emsp; I love OOP languages and I have lots of experience with them, have worked on various projects, and collaborated as a landed developer for multiple software houses.</a> <br>
+    &emsp; I love OOP languages and I have lots of experience with them, have worked on various projects, and collaborated as a landed developer for multiple software houses.</a> <br> <br>
     Always strive to be better and to learn in every aspect of my life. <br>
     Passionate about gaming, coding, Japan culture, quality life and nature.
     <br>